campbell000/blog/content/articles/how-to-buy-a-display-for-gaming.md

 - Console games will likely not be rendered in true 4K/120hz for a *long* time, so keep your [FOMO](https://en.wikipedia.org/wiki/Fear_of_missing_out) in check.

 ## Disclaimers
 Firstly, I recognize that this article is low-hanging fruit: there's a million screeching Youtubers and media outlets (i.e. Vice, Polygon, IGN, etc) that are writing articles like this one.
-Their writeups are chock full of amazon referral links ($$$), and they rely on fear and ignorance of the audience to shill expensive and unnecessary upgrades.
+Their write-ups are chock full of amazon referral links ($$$), and they rely on fear and ignorance of the audience to shill expensive and unnecessary upgrades.

 So fear not: I'm not here to sell you anything.
 Instead, I will be giving you the tools you need to make informed decisions, and then give you short, concise recommendations based on specific use cases.